sigasi/sigasi_insights/tech/using-graphics-configuration.md

 ### BlockDiagram

-To demonstrate the power of the new DSL we will make use of an existing open-source project, [VME64x core](https://www.ohwr.org/projects/vme64x-core).
+To demonstrate the power of the new language we will make use of an existing open-source project, [VME64x core](https://www.ohwr.org/projects/vme64x-core).
-You can clone the [repository](git://ohwr.org/hdl-core-lib/vme64x-core.git) and download the DSL file [here](using-graphics-configuration/VME64xCore_Top.blockdiagram).
+You can clone the [repository](git://ohwr.org/hdl-core-lib/vme64x-core.git) and download the Graphics Configuration file [here](using-graphics-configuration/VME64xCore_Top.blockdiagram).

 The diagram we are going to filter down is the one associated with the architecture `RTL` that implements the entity `VME64xCore_Top`.
 We express this on the first line using `diagram work.VME64xCore_Top.RTL`.